 High-frequency measurement devices are extremely sensitive to electrostatic discharge (ESD) and can lead to permanent damage to your measurement device.
 In addition, many laboratories have a requirement to take special precautions to protect their electronic equipment from any damage caused by ESD.
 The SP-series mitigates this risk by providing a higher degree of protection from this happening.
 Every SP-series model comes equipped with an ESD-protection module based on high-performance coaxial RF-switches.
 The ways this works is the RF input circuitry is protected by isolating the devices RF-signal detector from the input connector when the device is not being used to take measurements.

-Measure Impedance and Insertion Loss
+Measure Impedance, Return Loss and Insertion Loss

 Controlled Impedance Traces on Printed Circuit Boards (PCB)